nicholaswmin/fsm/README.md

 The current `state`.
 Read-only.

-## Guards
+## Validations

 This implementation attempts to shift errors at *contruction time* rather than *run time*.

 It does so by validating it's state-transition table against `undefined`, invalidly typed or unreasonable inputs.
+Validation errors contain exact paths and clear, unambiguous descriptions of the error.

-It also freezes it's internals to guard against accidental modifications by reference, via it's arguments.
+Additionally, this implementation freezes it's internals to guard against accidental modifications by reference, via it's arguments.

 As such, `FSM` instances should be considered *immutable*.